edgexfoundry/edgex-compose/README.md

      - Use `make get-token` to generate a Kong access token for remote access of the services running from this compose file.

 - **docker-compose-arm64.yml**
     Contains all the services required to run in secure configuration on `ARM64` system.
-Includes the Device Virtual & Device REST device services.
+Includes the Device Virtual & Device REST device services and the UI.
     **Make Commands**

      - Use `make run arm64` and `make down` to start and stop the services using this compose file.
      - Use `make pull arm64 <service(s)>` to pull all or some images for the services in this compose file.
      - Use `make get-token arm64` to generate a Kong access token for remote access of the services running from this compose file.

+- **docker-compose-with-app-sample.yml**
+    Contains all the services required to run in secure configuration with Sample application service.
+Includes the Device Virtual, Device REST, UI & App Sample services.
+Use this version when using the UI to make changes to the configurable pipeline on the Sample application service.
+    **Make Commands**

+    - Use `make run app-sample` and `make down` to start and stop the services using this compose file.
+    - Use `make pull app-sample <service(s)>` to pull all or some images for the services in this compose file.

+- **docker-compose-with-app-sample-arm64.yml**
+    Contains all the services required to run in secure configuration with the Sample application service on `ARM64` system .
+Includes the Device Virtual, Device REST, UI & App Sample services.
+Use this version when using the UI to make changes to the configurable pipeline on the Sample application service.

+    **Make Commands**

+    - Use `make run no-secty app-sample arm64` and `make down` to start and stop the services using this compose file.
+    - Use `make pull no-secty ui app-sample <service(s)>` to pull all or some images for the services in this compose file.

 - **docker-compose-no-secty.yml**
     Contains just the services needed to run in non-secure configuration.
-Includes the Device Virtual & Device REST device services.
+Includes the Device Virtual & Device REST device services and the UI.
     **Make Commands**

     - Use `make run no-secty` and `make down` to start and stop the services using this compose file.
     - Use `make pull no-secty <service(s)>` to pull all or some images for the services in this compose file.

 - **docker-compose-no-secty-arm64.yml**
     Contains just the services needed to run in non-secure configuration on `ARM64` system.
-Includes the Device Virtual & Device REST device services.
+Includes the Device Virtual & Device REST device services and the UI.

     **Make Commands**